 The Joseph Rank Trust and Methodism

-In 2016 the Board of Trustees met four times to consider grant applications from Circuits and individual Churches in respect of property schemes and other applications such as Mission Enablers, Church Outreach workers and Youth Workers.
-The total grant commitments made by this Trust in 2016 were:
+The Board of Trustees usually meets three or four times a year to consider grant applications from Circuits and individual Churches in respect of property schemes and other applications such as Mission Enablers, Church Outreach workers and Youth Workers.

 In 2016 seven out of ten applications were returned because they were incomplete.
 Please can you make sure that applicants follow the guidance as expressed on this web page.